-All NEOs have annual incentive plan target opportunities based on a fixed percentage of their base salary.
+- All NEOs have annual incentive plan target opportunities based on a fixed percentage of their base salary.
 Under the terms of the AIP, threshold performance earns 50% of the respective target, while performance at plan earns 100% of the respective target and the maximum payout is capped at 200% of target.
-For additional information about the terms of these programs, see Compensation Discussion and Analysis above.

-(2) NEOs have a long-term performance share unit target opportunity that is a fixed number of performance share units commensurate with the officer's position.
-The possible payout at threshold for performance share unit awards was calculated at 50% of target, with a total shareholder return multiplier of 75% and an individual performance multiplier of 510%.
+For additional information about the terms of these programs, see Compensation Discussion and Analysis above. - NEOs have a long-term performance share unit target opportunity that is a fixed number of performance share units commensurate with the officer's position.
+The possible payout at threshold for performance share unit awards was calculated at 50% of target, with a total shareholder return multiplier of 75% and an individual performance multiplier of 50%.
 The possible maximum payout for performance share units was calculated at 150% of target, with a total shareholder return multiplier of 125% and an individual performance multiplier of 110%, capped at 200% of target.
-For additional information about the terms of this program, see Compensation Discussion and Analysis and the narrative preceding the Summary Compensation Table above.
+For additional information about the terms of this program, see Compensation Discussion and Analysis and the narrative preceding the Summary Compensation Table above. - This column shows restricted share unit awards made during the year.
+The vesting dates of the awards are provided in footnote 2 to the Outstanding Equity Table below.